 Our Chief Executive Officer, Chris R. Homeister, was hired in October 2013 as our Chief Operating Officer at an annual base salary of \$300,000.
 Effective January 1, 2015 and in connection with his promotion to Chief Executive Officer, Mr. Homeister's annual base salary was increased to \$400,000.
+In April 2016, the Compensation Committee approved an increase to the annual base salary of Mr. Homeister to \$475,000 on an annualized basis.

 Our Chief Financial Officer, Kirk Geadelmann, was hired in August 2014 at an annual base salary of \$210,000.
-In February 2015, the Compensation Committee approved an increase to the annual base salary of Mr. Geadelmann to \$212,000.
+In February 2015, the Compensation Committee approved an increase to the annual base salary of Mr. Geadelmann to \$212,000 on an annualized basis.
+In April 2016, the Compensation Committee approved an increase to the annual base salary of Mr. Geadelmann to \$250,000 on an annualized basis.

 In anticipation of the consummation of the Business Combination in August 2012, we entered into offer letter agreements with each of Messrs.
 Kinder and Randazzo, which provide for annual base salaries of \$200,000 each.
 In February 2014, the Compensation Committee approved increases to the base salaries of Messrs.
 Kinder and Randazzo to \$208,000 each, on an annualized basis, and in February 2015, the Compensation Committee approved increases to the base salaries of Messrs.
 Kinder and Randazzo to \$212,000 each, on an annualized basis.
+In April 2016, the Compensation Committee approved increases to the base salaries of Messrs.
+Kinder and Randazzo to \$218,000 each, on an annualized basis.